simondlevy/MulticopterSim/README.md

 # Building

-1. Clone this repository (MultiSim) into your
+1. Clone this repository.
-<b>Documents/Unreal Projects</b> folder, first creating that folder if it
-doesn't exist.

-2. Right-click on the <b>MultiSim.uproject</b>
+2. Right-click on the <b>/Simulator/MultiSim.uproject</b>
 file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file

 3. Double-click on the resulting <b>MultiSim.sln</b> file to launch VisualStudio.
 The first time